AutoResearch/sweetbean/docs/index.md

 ## Discover More from Our Suite of Tools

-SweetBean is just one part of a powerful set of tools designed to streamline and enhance your research process.
+SweetBean is just one part of a powerful set of tools designed to streamline and enhance the behavioral research process.
 It can be used as a standalone product but is most powerful when used in conjunction with our other tools:

-- [SweetPea](https://sweetpea.ai/): A Python toolbox for the automated generation of **counterbalanced experimental design** similar syntax to SweetBean.
-Create complex counterbalanced sequences with SweetPea and then use SweetBean to implement them in online experiments.
+- [SweetPea](https://sweetpea.ai/): A Python toolbox for the automated generation of **counterbalanced experimental designs** with similar syntax as SweetBean.
+Create complex counterbalanced trial sequences with SweetPea and then use SweetBean to implement them in online experiments.

 - [AutoRA](https://autoresearch.github.io/autora/): A Python platform for **automated behavioral research**, helping you design, execute and analyze behavioral experiments in a closed loop.
-Experiments created with SweetBean can be implemented via AutoRA to collect data from real participants.
-Even if you are not planning to automate your research in a closed loop, AutoRA can help you to set up and run experiments without the need of a server and collect data from real participants via [Prolific](https://www.prolific.com/).
+Experiments created with SweetBean can be implemented via AutoRA to collect data from human participants.
+Even if you are not planning to automate your research in a closed loop, AutoRA can help you set up and run experiments without the need of your own server and collect data from real participants via [Prolific](https://www.prolific.com/).

 ## About